Borung Highway

+Borung Highway is a 138 kilometre rural highway in western Victoria, running in a west–east direction from Dimboola in the west to Charlton in the east.

+Route

+Borung Highway commences at the roundabout with High Street in Dimboola and heads in a north-easterly direction as a two-lane, single carriageway rural highway, nearly immediately crossing Western Highway and then meeting Henty Highway in Warracknabeal, the heading in an easterly direction until it reaches the intersection with Sunraysia Highway in Litchfield and heads east concurrently with it until Donald, where it heads northeast and then east again on its own alignment, until it eventually terminates at the intersection with Calder Highway in Charlton.

-The Borung Highway is a 138 kilometre rural highway in western Victoria running in a west–east direction from Dimboola in the west to Charlton in the east.
-The highway serves little more than connectivity between local communities, and is busiest between the towns of Donald and Charlton (with exception to the 15 km section that it shares with the Sunraysia Highway between Donald and Litchfield).
+The highway serves little more than connectivity between local communities, and is busiest between the towns of Donald and Charlton (with exception to the 15 km section that it shares with Sunraysia Highway between Donald and Litchfield).
 The more notable features along the highway exist in the pastoral scenery, and the surprising appearance of lakes amongst the rolling hills.
 Buloke trees (from which the Shire of Buloke gets its name), are a regular feature along the eastern segment of the road.